How to stay organized as a Personal Trainer (Step-by-step)

 Create a completely new email account that you keep as clean as possible (clear out all the rubbish you get sent out and check your spam folders regularly) and only use for your training business.

-This way you will be able to easily see when your clients have asked you questions, canceled bookings, or have referrals being sent your way.
+This way you will be able to easily see when your clients have asked you questions, cancelled bookings or have referrals being sent your way.

 9. Confirm every session

-A big part of staying organized is making sure your clients are actually going to show up for their sessions.
+A big part of staying organised is making sure your clients are actually going to show up for their sessions.

 It’s easy to just assume that every client you book into a session slot is going to appear on time, but every now and then, they won’t.
 Maybe they forgot, or something came up last minute and they forgot to get in touch with you.